 Look around you on any summer day.
-You will see women of all ages participating in sports such as soccer, softball, basketball, and jogging for fitness or training for a 5k run.
+You will see women of all ages participating in competitive sports such as soccer, softball, basketball, and out jogging for fitness or training for a running competition.
 We see so many women participating in sports today, we may forget that for a very long time women did not, and were not, allowed to compete in sports.
-Many believe the main reason why females are now allowed to participate in sports is because of legendary marathon runner Kathy Switzer and her first Boston Marathon run in 1967.
+Many believe the main reason why females are now allowed to participate in competitive sports is because of legendary marathon runner Kathy Switzer and her first Boston Marathon run in 1967.
 Following Kathy's first Boston Marathon, the Education Amendments of 1972 included the new law Title IX which banned any type of discrimination in academics and sports based on gender.
-Kathy's historic run opened the door to the acceptance of females in competitive sports.
+Kathy's historic run opened the door to the acceptance of women and girls in competitive sports.
 This new acceptance of women's sports eventually resulted in the idea of Title IX, which gave women and girls the right to participate in any sport or sporting competition.
 Leading up to this shift in society, we will discuss the American attitudes toward women's sports before Kathy Switzer and Title IX.
 Next we will explore Kathy's first Boston Marathon run and the eventual passage of Title IX.
 Lastly, we will review the changes after Title IX and the thoughts and opinions of three generations of females, and how they've experienced sports in their lifetime.
-Historical theories of why females should not participate in sports seem old fashioned to us now, in today's society, the benefits women get from participating in sports is well known.
+Historical theories of why females should not participate in sports seem old fashioned to us now.
+In today's society, the benefits women and girls get from participating in sports is well known.

 Try to imagine today's society without women's sports.
 Society had no room for women's sports before Kathy Switzer's first Boston Marathon run in 1967.
 Women had very few, or no, opportunities to compete in sports at all.
 In an interview with my grandmother Bernadette Byrnes, she spoke about her experiences with sports growing up.
-She told me that while she attended high school in Cashton, WI from 1952-1956, "Girls had no options for sports in school, except for softball and basketball in Phy.
+She told me that while she was attending high school in Cashton, WI from 1952-1956, "Girls had no options for sports in school, except for softball and basketball, but those were only in Phy.
 Ed class.
 Even then girls only got to use half of the court to play basketball."
 Nobody thought that women and girls should participate in sports.
-Until the late 1960's in America, it was a social norm that men took on more serious roles in business, law, and entertainment.
-"Publically, men were cast as the competitors in amoral, economic, and political realms, whereas women were positioned as decorative acquisitions or as guardians of men's immortal souls."2 Women were seen as delicate and too weak to participate in sports.
+Until the late 1960's in America, it was a social norm that men took on more serious roles in business, in the law, and in entertainment.
+"Publically, men were cast as the competitors in amoral, economic, legal and political realms, whereas women were positioned as decorative acquisitions or as guardians of men's immortal souls."2 Women were seen as delicate and too weak to participate in sports.
 Some families tried to oppose this by creating a new "sport" for girls.
-In 1898, local groups supported all-female cheerleading squads to keep traditional feminine roles.3 Although cheerleading was introduced for girls, it wasn't much of a sport, as it was meant for them to not hurt themselves.
+In 1898, local groups supported all-female cheerleading squads to keep traditional feminine roles.3 Although cheerleading was introduced for girls, it wasn't much of a sport, as it was meant for them to keep safe and not hurt themselves.